senekor/rust-workshop/final_project/src/http/additional_features.md

 There's one more thing to consider when implementing these additional features for the HTTP server.
 If you implement them in a way that they are _required_, then that means all you client components will have to implement the feature before being compatible with your HTTP server.
-For example, your server might _require_ that a client provide a receiver when sending a paekli.
+For example, your server might _require_ that a client provide a recipient when sending a paekli.
 If you want to ensure that other clients can integrate as quickly as possible, even without the full feature set, make sure to keep these features _optional_.
-In the case of the receiver, your HTTP server could default to some shared inbox where everyone can send and receive paekli without identification.
+In the case of the recipient, your HTTP server could default to some shared inbox where everyone can send and receive paekli without identification.

 ## Expanding our storage space